 Throughout his career, Keturakis has managed USAID-funded projects and advised agribusinesses throughout Africa and Asia on their start-up and growth strategies.
-He also has first-hand experience as an agribusiness entrepreneur, as co-owner of a small processed food export and marketing company with factories in Turkey and distribution in the U.S., and as a commercial beekeeper in New Mexico, managing a 4,000-hive honey-production operation.
+He also has first-hand experience as an agribusiness entrepreneur, as co-owner of a small processed food export and marketing company with factories in Turkey and distribution in the United States, and as a commercial beekeeper in New Mexico, managing a 4,000-hive honey production operation.